hackclub/hackclub/workshops/python_snake/README.md

 ## Declare dependencies

-We're going to use the `random` and `cursees` libraries to help us out. `random` is a module that will allow us to give random positions to the fruits that will spawn on the map. `curses` is how we will be handling the user interface and game mechanics.
+We're going to use the `random` and `curses` libraries to help us out. `random` is a module that will allow us to give random positions to the fruits that will spawn on the map. `curses` is how we will be handling the user interface and game mechanics.

 Import these two libraries by adding the following lines at the top of the `main.py` file: